John Hicks (American football): The Rose Bowls

 Hicks was the first player to ever start in three Rose Bowls and was part of a monster Ohio State team.
 The unbeaten Buckeyes lost to Stanford 27–17 in the 1971 Rose Bowl.
 Next year at the 1973 game, Ohio State got steamrolled by USC 42–17.
 But the 1974 Rose Bowl game would be unbeaten Ohio State's year to steamroll USC 42–21 as Hicks led the way to 323 rushing yards.

 Professional career

-Hicks was drafted by the New York Giants with the 3rd overall selection in the 1974 NFL Draft, of which he was the only college football player invited to attend.
+Hicks was selected by the New York Giants with the 3rd overall selection in the 1974 NFL draft, of which he was the only college football player invited to attend.
 He played with the Giants from 1974 through 1977, and in his first 3 seasons he started every regular season game for the team as a right guard.
 In April 1978, the Giants traded Hicks to the Pittsburgh Steelers in exchange for offensive lineman Jim Clack and wide receiver Ernie Pough.
 Hicks never played for the Steelers.